-Rh factor is dominant, so a parents who are have two alleles for Rh factor will have children who are Rh positive.
-If the parents are heterozygous (having one Rh factor allele and one Rh negative allele), they have a 25% chance of having an Rh negative child.
+Rh factor is dominant, so parents who have two alleles for Rh factor will have children who are Rh positive.
+If the parents are heterozygous (having one Rh factor allele and one Rh negative allele), they have a 25% chance of having an Rh-negative child.
 If both parents are Rh negative, all of their children will be Rh negative.

 Questions & Answers

 Question: What percentage of African Americans have type A blood?

 Answer: According to the American Red Cross, approximately 26% of African Americans have type A blood.
 Of this percentage, 24% are A+ and 2% are A-.